thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 ### optimization
 * virer tf-idf
-* use as scoring: interval + [take the median/mean of the proximity to the cards in queue]
-* create filtered deck with the right due scores
+* understand where the "tags" columns disappears...
 * add tags to cards containing the cluster number as well as a few words to describe the topic of the cluster, it would connect nicely with the other mindmapping addon
-* check if you should not use lapply in some places instead of loops
+* check if you should not use df.apply in some places instead of loops, or use .values
 * create a requirements.txt file
-* normalize all occurence of "tfidf" to the canonical format (TF-IDF?), same with sbert/s-BERT etc
+* comment the code
 * run the script on notes and not cards
 * respect PEP8
+* maybe use df.compare to fetch more quickly the cached sbert vectors

 ### ML
 * try with miniBatchKMeans to seed if it speeds up the clustering, otherwise go with HDBSCAN